Sienci-Labs/Resources/longmill/lm-advanced/lm-inductive-sensors.md

 #### Testing limit switches

 Once the firmware changes have been made, test the sensors.
 Disconnect, then reconnect to your machine.
-You should see the red alarm at the top right, press “Click to Run Homing.”
+You should see the red alarm at the top right, press "Click to Run Homing."

 [tabby title="Current" open="yes"]